Nothing blows through money like an addiction.

 An addict may spend the money themselves, or their loved ones may be forced to pay for expensive treatment programs or emergency medical care due to an accidental overdose.
 There may even be legal trouble, such as an arrest for drug possession or driving under the influence charges.

-Experts say that because the boomer generation was more likely to have experimented with drug use in their past when doctors prescribe opioid painkillers like Vicodin or antianxiety medications, those older adults are much more susceptible to abusing those medications.
+Experts say that because the boomer generation was more likely to have experimented with drug use in the past when doctors prescribed opioid painkillers like Vicodin or antianxiety medications, those older adults are much more susceptible to abusing those medications.
 Because their bodies are no longer as capable of metabolizing these drugs, the side effects can be much worse than for people who are younger.

-With more people living longer, there is an increasing number of age-related injury or pain management issues facing the general population, and the issue of prescription drug addiction is bound to become more prevalent.
+With more people living longer, there are an increasing number of age-related injuries or pain management issues facing the general population, and the issue of prescription drug addiction is bound to become more prevalent.